Greek election: Tsipras out, Mitsotakis in

 Mitsotakis won by promising to cut taxes, privatise services, and create jobs, which his left-wing rivals had failed to do.

-He travelled the four corners of Greece holding two hall debates over the past two years.
+He travelled the four corners of Greece holding town-hall debates over the past two years.

 He poached far-right votes by railing against migrants.